canuk/in-the-pattern/README.md

 # In The Pattern

-A cool website that connects to your local [PiAware](https://flightaware.com/adsb/piaware/build) or [Dump1090](https://github.com/antirez/dump1090) you can see in real-time who is in your local traffic pattern.
+A webserver that connects to your local [PiAware](https://flightaware.com/adsb/piaware/build) or [Dump1090](https://github.com/antirez/dump1090) you can see in real-time who is in your local traffic pattern.

 You can also build a cool wall installation.
 Check it out [here](https://www.inthepattern.net).